What does it mean by Young Carer?

 - Have physical problems such as back pain from lifting adults

-We have identified a lead member of staff, Mrs Cunningham, who is responsible for directly supporting Young Carers in school.
+We have identified a lead member of staff, Mr Hulme, who is responsible for directly supporting Young Carers in school.
 Pupils are aware that they can speak to any member of staff if they feel that they are a Young Carer and would benefit from extra support.

 Previously, we have established a Young Carers Group in school which is made up of Young Carers, pupils who are eager to support their fellow pupils.
 If you are interested in being part of this group, please get in touch with us.
 The group meets each half term to discuss the issues that Young Carers face and how they can best be supported.